usnistgov/simprocesd/_sources/code_introduction.md.txt

 SimPROCESD is a discrete event simulator which means that the simulation is driven forward by events.
-Initial events are created during initialization of the simulated objects and additional events are generated in process of executing the previous events.
+Initial events are created during initialization of the simulated objects and additional events are generated in the process of executing events.

-&nbsp;
-Multiple events can be schedules to happen at the exact same time in which case they are executed in order of [`EventType` priority](https://github.com/usnistgov/simprocesd/blob/master/simprocesd/model/simulation.py#L11)
+Multiple events can be scheduled to happen at the exact same time in which case they are executed in order of [`EventType` priority](https://github.com/usnistgov/simprocesd/blob/master/simprocesd/model/simulation.py#L11)
 (represented by a number).

-&nbsp;
 Example of how `Source` can schedule an event for generating a new part after `cycle_time` has passed:
 ```
     self.env.schedule_event(                # Environment.schedule_event(...